fmpen/ID_Place/README.md

-# ID_Place
+README
-Getting inDesign to Open and Place multiple images
+Getting inDesign to Open multiple layouts and place images in a directory.